DrkTheDon/DrkGPT/README.md

 ## Future Plans
 #### Browser Extension
 We Plan to make this into a browser extension.
+Head onto [DrkGPT-EXT](https://github.com/DrkTheDon/DrkGPT-EXT) and check it out!

 #### Builds
 I'm currently working on making a workflow that will make drkgpt.py into an exe after each commit.